Emergencies and Reporting

 In general, most spills can be effectively handled by researchers and a spill kit should be available in any laboratory area where biohazardous materials are used or stored.
 The following are recommended procedures for evaluating and handling a spill:

-.
-An appropriate disinfectant which works against the BSL-2 agents of concern must be used.
+- An appropriate disinfectant that works against the BSL-2 agents of concern must be used.

 NOTE: All spills must be reported to the Laboratory Supervisor and/or Principal Investigator.
-Contact the Biosafety Safety Officer (firstname.lastname@example.org) for any questions about spill clean up procedures.
+Contact the Biosafety Safety Officer for any questions about spill cleanup procedures.